edison-fw/meta-intel-edison/README.md

     ln -s meta-intel-edison/utils/Makefile.mk Makefile

+4- Checkout the version you want to use:

+    cd meta-intel-edison

+    git checkout dizzy-uptodate

+or

+    git checkout dizzy-latest

+or

+    git checkout dizzy-rt

-4- Download all the needed dependencies:
+5- Download all the needed dependencies:

     make setup

-5- Build Intel Edison Yocto distribution:
+6- Build Intel Edison Yocto distribution:

+Change to the correct directory as instructed by the script.

+    cd /.../my_Edison_Workspace/test/out/linux64

+    source poky/oe-init-build-env

     bitbake -k edison-image

+Alternatively, from the same directory as `make setup`:

+    make image

+(or `make flash`, `make sdk`)

+# Cleaning up
+I didn't find a real easy way to clean up with bitbake (i.e. similar to `make clean`).
+It most cases that won't be needed anyway.
+What seems to work for now is:

+    make clean
+    rem -rf bbcache/sstate-cache/*
+    make setup

+This will delete everything in out, remove the sstate-cache, but keep all the downloaded packages.